Skip to main content

 Materials Delivery Schedule

-Ongoing deliveries of steel beams and rebar cages are expected to continue through March 2026.
-These materials play a significant role in building the 1,400-foot-long catchment wall.
+Ongoing deliveries of steel beams and rebar cages are expected to continue through March 2026 until pile installation is complete.

 • Nighttime Deliveries via rail will take place on Sunday and Monday nights, from 11 p.m. to 5 a.m.
 Materials will be staged at the project site.